 Continuing the Marvel cinematic journey, Captain Marvel takes us back to a time before the Avengers.
 Where Carol Danvers or Vers (Brie Larson) is the first intergalactic hero to meet Nick Fury (Samuel L Jackson).

-While there are elements of brilliance, mainly delivered though the on screen partnership between Larson and Jackson.
-Captain Marvel unfortunately leaves you both uninspired and underwhelmed.
+While there are elements of brilliance, mainly delivered through the on-screen partnership between Larson and Jackson.
+Captain Marvel, unfortunately, leaves you both uninspired and underwhelmed.

 Captain Marvel is fun and humorous but lacks anything fresh or new in its delivery.
 As a filler film it does its job admirably, but as a stand-alone origin film it never truly leaves the starting blocks.